rudymatela/conjure/README.md

 yields

 	factorial :: Int -> Int
-	-- testing 6 combinations of argument values
+	-- testing 4 combinations of argument values
+	-- pruning with 22/42 rules
 	-- looking through 3 candidates of size 1
-	-- looking through 5 candidates of size 2
+	-- looking through 6 candidates of size 2
-	-- looking through 8 candidates of size 3
+	-- looking through 16 candidates of size 3
-	-- looking through 26 candidates of size 4
+	-- looking through 39 candidates of size 4
-	-- looking through 59 candidates of size 5
+	-- looking through 78 candidates of size 5
-	-- looking through 167 candidates of size 6
+	-- looking through 166 candidates of size 6
-	-- looking through 581 candidates of size 7
-	-- looking through 1654 candidates of size 8
-	-- looking through 5754 candidates of size 9
-	-- looking through 17797 candidates of size 10
+	factorial 0  =  1
-	factorial n  =  if n == 0 then 1 else n * factorial (dec n)
+	factorial x  =  x * factorial (dec x)

-in about 3 seconds.
+in less than a second.

+It is also possible to generate

+	factorial x  =  foldr (*) 1 [1..x]

+by including `enumFromTo` and `foldr` in the background.

 See the `eg/factorial.hs` example.

-It is also possible to generate:

-    factorial n  =  if n == 0 then 1 else n * factorial (n - 1)

-in about 90s by including `(-) :: Int -> Int -> Int` in the primitives.

 Related work